omnect/omnect-device-service/README.md

 ### iot-hub-device-update user consent

 In our systems we use the service [iot-hub-device-update](https://github.com/Azure/iot-hub-device-update) for device firmware update.
-We have expanded this service to include a "User Consent" functionality, which allows the user to individually approve a new device update for their IoT device.
+We have extended this service to include a "user consent" functionality, which allows the user to individually approve a new device update for his IoT device.

 The module itself does not perform a user consent.
 It serves as an interface between the cloud and the built-in user consent from the [ics-dm yocto image](https://github.com/ICS-DeviceManagement/meta-ics-dm).

-#### Configure General Consent
+#### Configure general consent

-To activate a general consent for the current and subsequent update files enter the following settings in the module twin:
+To enable a general consent for all swupdate based firmware updates configure the following general_consent setting in the module twin:

 ```
 "general_consent":